-SHOCK/FIRE HAZARD
+•Disconnect electrical syst

-- •Disconnect electrical system from its power source before performing maintenance.
-Never work on the electrical system while it is energized. - •Electrical appliances must be within the rated amperage of the boats circuits. - •Observe boat carefully while the electrical components that can be left unattended are the automatic bilge pump, fire protection and alarm circuits. - •Only a qualified marine electrical technician may service the boat's electrical system.
+•Disconnect electrical system from its power source before performing maintenance.
+Never work on the electrical system while it is energized.

+•Electrical appliances must be within the rated amperage of the boats circuits.

+•Observe boat carefully while the electrical components that can be left unattended are the automatic bilge pump, fire protection and alarm circuits.

+•Only a qualified marine electrical technician may service the boat's electrical system.

-- •Turn off engine before inspecting or servicing battery. - •Disconnect battery cables before working on electrical system to prevent arcing or damage to alternator.
+•Turn off engine before inspecting or servicing battery.

+•Disconnect battery cables before working on electrical system to prevent arcing or damage to alternator.